pocco81/auto-save.nvim/README.md

   condition = nil,
-  write_all_buffers = false, -- write all buffers when the current one meets `condition` debounce_delay = 1000, -- delay after which a pending save is executed callbacks = { -- functions to be executed at different intervals
+  write_all_buffers = false, -- write all buffers when the current one meets `condition` debounce_delay = 1000, -- delay after which a pending save is executed -- log debug messages to 'auto-save.log' file in neovim cache directory, set to `true` to enable debug = false,
-    before_saving = nil, -- ran before doing the actual save },
- -- log debug messages to 'auto-save.log' file in neovim cache directory, set to `true` to enable debug = false,
 }